OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/sql-database/sql-database-compatibility-level-query-performance-130.md

     SET COMPATIBILITY_LEVEL = 130;
 GO

--- The scan and aggregate are in batch mode,
+-- hello scan and aggregate are in batch mode,
--- and force MAXDOP to 1 to show that batch mode
+-- and force MAXDOP too1 tooshow that batch mode
 -- also now works in serial mode.

 SELECT C1, COUNT(C2)